6thquake/react-material/docs/src/pages/style/icons/icons.md

 and are commonly found in app bars, toolbars, buttons, and lists.
 Google has provided a set of [Material icons](https://material.io/tools/icons/?style=baseline) that follow these guidelines.

-Material-UI provides two components to render system icons: `SvgIcon` for rendering SVG paths, and `Icon` for rendering font icons.
+React-Material provides two components to render system icons: `SvgIcon` for rendering SVG paths, and `Icon` for rendering font icons.

 ## SVG Icons